 HABITAT: Orangutans are found only on the islands of Borneo and Sumatra.

 DIET: Orangutans spend most of their time traveling through the trees in search of ripe fruit.
 They also eat flowers, young leaves, bark, eggs, and termites.
 They have to travel vast distances to find their food, the availability of which changes during different seasons.

 PHYSICAL CHARACTERISTICS: Orangutans are the largest tree-dwelling mammal.
-They are similar to humans in their anatomy, physiology, and behavior, sharing 97 percent of the same genetic material.
+They are similar to humans in their anatomy, physiology, and behavior.
 They are intelligent, can make and use tools, and show evidence of distinct cultural patterns.
 They have excellent color vision, opposable thumbs, big toes, and grasping hands.